WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-13-routing-in-asp-net-mvc.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [MVC, Routing]
+description: Routing in ASP.NET MVC can be a really complex topic.
+In this post, I want to present the most used URL Patterns and explain how they work.
 ---
 Routing in ASP.NET MVC can be a really complex topic.
 In this post, I want to present the most used URL Patterns and explain how they work.